-It is a somewhat daunting task to tackle the story of the long-running Los Angeles metal band LIZZY BORDEN, who are now in their 35th year of activity.
+It is a somewhat daunting task to tackle the story of the long-running Los Angeles metal band LIZZY BORDEN, which is now in its 35th year of activity.

-Throughout the remainder of that decade, LIZZY BORDEN continued to release one powerhouse album after another, including 1986’s “Menace To Society” and the “Terror Rising” EP in ’87.
-That would be year that they would begin to reach their true commercial peak in some people’s minds, with the full-length “Visual Lies“.
+Throughout the remainder of that decade, LIZZY BORDEN continued to release one powerhouse album after another, including 1986’s ‘Menace To Society‘ and the ‘Terror Rising‘ EP in ’87.
+That would be the year that they would begin to reach their true commercial peak in some people’s minds, with the full-length ‘Visual Lies‘.
 The album marked the debut of a new guitarist, Joe Holmes, who would later go on to jam with Ozzy Osbourne.

 Lizzy was not inactive during the hiatus though as he, alongside bassist Marten Andersson and drummer Joey Scott, went on to play in the band Diamond Dogs (later renamed Starwood).